 Submissions are divided into two categories: regular and open peer commentary (OPC).
 Regular submissions must have at least two authors, of which either the first represents the humanities and the second the sciences or vice-versa.
-The first two authors must also represent the two background sections at the start of the abstract as explained in the JIMS template document (you can download it here either as word or pdf).
+The first two authors must also represent the two background sections at the start of the abstract.
 For further detail about regular versus OPC submissions, see the section with this title below.

 JIMS assigns all editors, authors, reviewers and commentators to the humanities or the sciences according to the disciplinary infrastructures in which they are qualified and/or have published.
 In ambiguous cases, JIMS reserves the right to make an autonomous decision.
 In this process, the English word “humanities” is assumed to be roughly equivalent to both the German word “Geisteswissenschaften” and the French expression “lettres et sciences humaines”.
 The English word “science” is assumed to comprise natural, social and formal sciences and to exclude humanities (musicstudies.org/infor.html).